Proposition B

 Facilities assesment and improvements

-This $10 million project begins with a citywide facilities assessment — a professional review of City-owned buildings that looks at their condition, safety, accessibility, and ability to serve the community.
+This $10 million project begins with a citywide facilities assessment — a professional review of City-owned buildings that would look at their condition, safety, accessibility, and ability to serve the community.
 The assessment will identify where updates are most needed, such as repairs, code compliance, or modern upgrades.
-Following this evaluation, the City will invest in renovations to priority facilities across Beaumont, ensuring they remain safe, efficient, and welcoming spaces for residents and staff.
+Following this evaluation, the City will invest in renovations to priority facilities across Beaumont, aiming to ensure they remain safe, efficient, and welcoming spaces for residents and staff.

 Animal Care and adoption center

-Beaumont’s current animal shelter is outdated, overcrowded, and not designed to meet today’s standards for animal care or adoption services.
-A new Animal Care and Adoption Center will provide more space for pets, better disease control, and areas for training, education, and community engagement.
-The modern facility will help increase adoptions, improve animal health and safety, and give staff the resources they need to serve both pets and the public.
+Beaumont’s current animal shelter was built for smaller capacity and was not designed to meet current standards for animal care or adoption services.
+Proposition B includes funding for a new Animal Care and Adoption Center that aims to provide expanded space for kennels, better disease control, and dedicated areas for training, education, and community engagement.
+The project also aims to improve adoption opportunities and support public-facing programs.

 Multipurpose Center at Alice Keith Park

-This $11.2 million project will bring a new multipurpose facility to Alice Keith Park on Beaumont’s south end.
-Similar to the Sterling Pruitt Center but with added classrooms and activity spaces, the center will combine recreation with programs that aim to build essential life skills for youth.
-By offering both sports and educational opportunities, the facility’s goal will be to help keep young people engaged, support partnerships with schools and local organizations, and open doors for future economic development.
+Proposition B includes $11.2 million for a multipurpose center at Alice Keith Park in Beaumont’s south end.
+The proposed center aims to combine recreation facilities with classrooms and activity spaces to house educational programs, workforce training, and community events.
+By offering both sports and educational opportunities, the facility’s goal would be to help keep young people engaged, support partnerships with schools and local organizations, and open doors for future economic development.

 Multipurpose sports and community facility